voldemort9999/File-Encryptor/README.md

 ### 13.1 Program Overview

-* File ko password se scramble karta hai
+* Scrambles files using a password
-* Wapas original me restore karta hai
+* Restores them to original form

 ---